rednafi/py-vscode/docs/files/debugging.md

 VS Code makes python debugging a breeze.
 The simplest python debugging workflow usually consists of the following steps:

-* Setting breakpoints
+* Setting breakpoints at the points of interest
-* Inspecting variables
+* Inspecting the variables
 * Stepping through code

 Let's dive in to see how these can be achieved in VS Code.